BioDynaMo/website/README.md

 For the github link box, a `target` input was added to open the github repository on a different tab.

 The `src/components/home/Carousel.js` configures the image carousel seen on the home page.
+The image carousel can be modified in the `src/styles/custom.css` file, as well as in `src/components/hom/Carousel.js` file.
+In the CSS file, the styling, image size, padding, etc, can be modified, while in the javascript file, the settings, number of images and choice of images can be modified.
+Further documentation on the carousel's options can be found [here](https://kenwheeler.github.io/slick/).

 The `src/components/home/BlogList.js` configures the settings and query for the news feed on the home page.
 The maximum number of articles displayed can be modified on the `index.js` file itself.